keptn/keptn.github.io/content/docs/quickstart/_index.md

 and it then evaluates the results.

 * [Explain what evaulation lighthouse does here and how it leads to what is displayed]

+* [Should we show the "Evaluation of test on production" screen and discuss briefly?
+Something like the following:

+* The "Evaluation of test on production" screen provides some details.]

 ## Exercise 2: Try Auto-Remediation